Changissnz/selfinterest/README.md

 "honor".
 Merchants are traders, and rightfully, there are reservations about activities of trading, for traitors are traitors because they trade values of material and information against their professed loyalties.
-The greatest benefit bestowed upon the trader is that since they are demanded to interact with other human beings, they oftentimes have to metaphorically break down barriers for demanded products to circulate.
+The greatest benefit bestowed upon the trader is that since they are demanded to interact with other human beings for exchange of material, they oftentimes have to metaphorically break down barriers for demanded products to circulate.
 Traders are less psychologically resigned to principles, with aims concerning two major categories of objectives: profit and human connections.
 The competent trader is a master of relativity, from having to re-adjust their prices and to interact with different peoples.
 Through this mastery of the relative, the big trader is a ruler of trade, reinforced by the loyalties of others for them.
 The trader that grows successful is also one of reputable honor, in some aspects, such as maintenance of agreements when faced with adversarial commercial conditions.
 Merchants are interesting, as case studies, because their loyalties are not immediately known, and their honor is very much tied to human connections and profit.
 Whereas the bureaucrat may